Garbage in, garbage out: why your AI pilot cohort is everything

 Before any training begins, we use a voice-activated AI interview tool to take a baseline.
 We ask your team directly - what's slowing you down?
 Where does the work pile up?
 What part of the job quietly drains the day?

 Then we design the course material around what comes back.
 The workbooks, the sessions, the video recordings - all of it is built around solving the problems your specific team named.
-Not a generic AI curriculum dropped into your business.

 Then we measure again at the end.